 If you’re really serious about mastering your song to a professional level, using a mastering engineer is recommended.
 Check out some of these guys:

-Credits to Mo Volans How To Master A Track In 15 Minutes Or Less -tutorial which I used as a reference material to create this tutorial!
+Credits to Mo Volans tutorial, which I used as a reference to create this tutorial!

 I hope this tutorial helped you to start mastering a song in FL Studio.